Fungus the Bogeyman: Adaptations

 Over a period of decades, a number of attempts were made to make a film from the book, which was difficult given its lack of an actual plot.
 In 2002 the BBC began work on a three-part TV comedy series, which ultimately aired in November 2004 and is available as a DVD, starring Clare Thomas as Jessica White, Martin Clunes as her father and Mak Wilson as Fungus.
 This Gala Films production with screenplay by author Mark Haddon, featuring live-action humans and animated Bogeys, was nominated for five awards.
 It tells of how Jessica, a human teenager, finds her way into Bogeydom and meets Fungus and his family.
 The family has an addition, a daughter named Mucus, and Fungus' son Mould (who featured in the original book) is a teenager going through a rebellious phase: cleaning things instead of dirtying them.

 A three-part adaptation, featuring Timothy Spall as the title character, aired on Sky1 in December 2015 and was partly shot at West London Film Studios.
 This adaption also starred Marc Warren, Keeley Hawes, Joanna Scanlan, Jimmy Akingbola, Paul Kaye, and also Victoria Wood in her final television role before her death in April 2016.
 It was produced by Andy Serkis's motion-capture studio, The Imaginarium, with Serkis also as the narrator.

 A stage production, based on the book, was performed at artsdepot in North London between November 2007 and August 2008.
 A co-production with Pilot Theatre, the show was directed and adapted by Marcus Romer and designed by Ali Allen.

+The book also inspired the song "Bogey Music" by Paul McCartney, which was released on McCartney II.
+The liner notes state this inspiration, and also claims the song "is the first record made by 'dry cleaners' for the expanding Bogey market."